Placements

 Steps:

-3. You are responsible for tracking your hours in an Excel spreadsheet or a Word file, documenting hours worked, and tasks completed either on a daily or weekly basis (e.g., June 17-21, 2024 – created several FSL resources, helped students with the final project, etc.) The time sheet gets submitted when you complete the self-evaluation report.
+- Track your hours in an Excel spreadsheet or a Word file, documenting hours worked, and tasks completed either on a daily or weekly basis (e.g., June 17-21, 2024 – created several FSL resources, helped students with the final project, etc.) The time sheet will be submitted in your Self Evaluation Report at the end of the placement.

-4. After you complete your AFE, you will be required to submit a Self-Evaluation Report, which can be found on InPlace.
-You must attach your hours tracking document to this report.
+- After you complete your AFE, you will be required to submit a Self-Evaluation Report, including your time sheet, on InPlace.

-5. Once you submit your report, it will be emailed to your supervisor, who will be prompted to complete a Supervisor Report.
+- Once you submit your Self Evaluation Report, a copy will be emailed to your AFE Supervisor for review.
+Your AFE Supervisor will then be prompted to complete a Supervisor Report.
 Your supervisor will not have access to their report until you submit your Self-Evaluation Report.

-7. When both reports are reviewed by the Program Coordinator, your AFE will be successfully completed and marked as such on InPlace.
+- Once both reports are reviewed and deemed satisfactory by the Teacher Education Office, the AFE will be marked Completed on InPlace.
 Reports will be reviewed in the order received.
+Two Completed AFE placements are required to pass.

 AFE Supervisor Responsibilities